nonblocking/nonsnapshot-maven-plugin/README.md

  * *nonsnapshot:pretent*: Just shows how the versions would going to be changed.
 Does no actual POM rewrite or commit.
  * *nonsnapshot:updateVersions*: Rewrite all versions and commit.
 As soon the configuration parameter *deferPomCommit* is not set to true.
 In that case the commit is deferred.
- * *nonsnapshot:commitVersions*: Commits the POM files rewritten with the *updateVersions* goal.
+ * *nonsnapshot:commitVersions*: Commits the POM files rewritten by the *updateVersions* goal.
 Makes only sense when *deferPomCommit" is set to true.

 ### Using it on a CI Server